 If there’s one thing that’s sub-optimal about the King Pine, it’s the bottom of the front door, which is easy to trip over when entering or existing the tent.
 The front door consists of two screened panels with a zipper in the middle and zippers at the bottom of each door panel.
 Below them is a piece of fabric that stretches along the bottom of the entire doorway, which you have to step over to enter and exit.

 It’d be a lot easier if that panel wasn’t there, because even I trip on it about 50% of the time.
 I can only imagine what a problem it will be for younger children or people with less mobility than me.
 One way to modify the door without completely redesigning the tent would be to lower the base panel so that it’s at ground level, although eliminating it entirely would be the best option.
-It’s not a showstopper, and my wife are willing to live with it, but it’d still be better if the door was easier to enter and exit.
+It’s not a showstopper, and we are willing to live with it, but it’d still be better if the door was easier to enter and exit.

 If you’re looking for a spacious, easy to pitch 4 person car camping tent, I recommend you take a long look at the King Pine 4 Tent from LL Bean.
 It’s easy to set up and take down, with excellent ventilation provided by having a front and rear door.
 The front screen room is also a very nice convenience if you want to sit up late in buggy conditions, without having to retire to a horizontal position inside the tent.
 I really like the fact that I can stand up in the tent and vestibule without having to stoop over as well as the feeling of security I have when it’s raining and thundering outside, knowing that I’m in a solid tent for the night.